ultralytics/yolov3/README.md

 YOLOv3 🚀 is the world's most loved vision AI, representing <a href="https://ultralytics.com">Ultralytics</a> open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.

+We hope that the resources here will help you get the most out of YOLOv3.
+Please browse the YOLOv3 <a href="https://docs.ultralytics.com/yolov5">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov3/issues/new/choose">GitHub</a> for support, and join our <a href="https://discord.gg/n6cFeSPZdD">Discord</a> community for questions and discussions!

-To request an Enterprise License please complete the form at <a href="https://ultralytics.com/license">Ultralytics Licensing</a>.
+To request an Enterprise License please complete the form at [Ultralytics Licensing](https://ultralytics.com/license).

 <div align="center">
   <a href="https://github.com/ultralytics" style="text-decoration:none;">